apraga/apraga.github.io/content/blog/mail.md

 ## Move mails according to the tags (`afew`)

 `notmuch` will not rename or move files around. `afew` offers an easy way to do that.
-I move files between the inbox, trash and archives according to flags:
+I use the default filters and I move files accordingly.

 ```
 # This is the default filter chain